 Wherever it comes to women’s rights and freedom in the MENA Region, Tunisia has always been a pioneer.
 Tunisian woman, having all the rights that the famous “Code of Personal Status” ensure, are more advantageous than women in other Arab-Muslim countries even other countries in the world,

-Yet, the centuries of the history of Tunisia as a pioneer for women’s rights in the region didn’t make our fight easy and we found ourselves proclaiming and dealing with issues we took them as granted for so long.
+Yet, the centuries of the history of Tunisia as a pioneer for women’s rights in the region didn’t make our fight easy, and we found ourselves proclaiming and dealing with issues we took for granted for so long.
 So, we definitely understand better than anyone the path other Arabic-Muslim countries are facing.

-We are aware how important is to work in a collaborative team; exchanging our experiences and advocating as a mass together.
+We are aware of how important it is to work in a collaborative team, exchanging our experiences and advocating as a mass together.

-A regional level can create these great opportunities, that‘s why it’s a leverage we can’t let it fall,
+A regional level can create these great opportunities.
+That‘s why it’s leverage.
+We can’t let it fall,

-It reminds me a story where a father and his daughter looking at the window while snowing, and the girl asked her father, “can the snow break those branches?”, he answered, “ no it’s insignificant, weighs almost nothing “… the girl sat there counting the snowflakes as they fell on the branches.
-She got far counting, and then when the very next snowflake fell and settled on the branch—the branch dropped right down to the ground and all the snow slid off it.
+It reminds me of a story where a father and his daughter are looking at the window while snowing.
+The girl asked her father, “can the snow break those branches?”, he answered, “ no, it’s insignificant, weighs almost nothing “… the girl sat there counting the snowflakes as they fell on the branches.
+She got far counting, and then when the very next snowflake fell and settled on the branch—the branch dropped right down to the ground, and all the snow slid off it.

 So you see, just that one last snowflake weighed enough to make the branch sink down and the entire snow slide off.

-The power of a snowflake is that every snowfall had to be there to do that impact
+The power of a snowflake is that every snowfall had to be there to make that impact.

-You can find national organizations and regional too, working the same agenda in all countries at the same time or changing the theme each year or semester.
-This is killing the diversity of the region, and specificity of every country.
+You can find national organizations and regional too, working the same agenda in all countries simultaneously or changing the theme each year or semester.
+This is killing the diversity of the region and specificity of every country.
 It is like evaluating a monkey for not swimming and a fish for climbing a tree.

-Another aspect is quite important too: ALWANE has been launched because the regional is in that important time,
+Another aspect is quite important too: ALWANE has been launched because the region is at that important time,

-We are in the right time, it’s now or never, the region is ready, all the Arab spring movement, the consequences, and changes due to, made people believe they need it and they can make it.
+We are at the right time; it’s now or never, the region is ready; all the Arab spring movement, the consequences, and changes due to, made people believe they need it and can make it.
 We have to keep this light before it fades and becomes endless hope by taking to action,

 It’s about man and women to advance gender equality and advance women’s participation in every sector of society; we have seen incredible success stories in just one year,

-I am very humble to be there tonight among such extraordinary people, all my gratefulness to my family for the support and guidance, especially my father, a man who considered himself blessed to have only daughters, and who taught me to not accept less than what I deserve.
+I am very humbled to be there tonight among such extraordinary people, all my gratefulness to my family for the support and guidance, especially my father, a man who considered himself blessed to have only daughters and who taught me not to accept less than what I deserve.